-Gateway to majors and minors in cinematic arts.
+Description: Gateway to the majors and minors in cinematic art.
 Technique, aesthetics, criticism, and social implications of cinema.
 Lectures accompanied by screenings of appropriate films.

 CTCS 464 Film and/or Television Genres (4 units)